aimenux/IbanCli/README.md

 > In this repo, i m building a global tool that allows to validate and generate ibans.
 >
-> The tool is based on two sub commmands :
+> The tool is based on two sub commands :
+> - Use sub command `Generate` to generate an iban
 > - Use sub command `Validate` to validate an iban
-> - Use sub command `Generate` to generate an iban
 >
 >
 > To run code in debug or release mode, type the following commands in your favorite terminal :